Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 representation and are restricted to CPU computations.
 For these reasons, Python code with compiled extensions is not compatible with NumPy's dispatching capabilities; it would not know how to deal with a GPU array.
-It's also very challenging to rewrite the libraries to use pure NumPy without sacrificing the performance.
-To solve the problem we should introduce a similar to NumPy dispatching mechanism that would be used for the modules that rely on compiled extensions.
+It's also very challenging to rewrite the libraries to use pure NumPy without sacrificing performance.
+To solve the problem we should introduce a dispatching mechanism (similar to NumPy's) that would be used for the modules that rely on compiled extensions.

 Let's imagine some SciPy module that equally depends on compiled code and NumPy